Simultaneously Dominating all Spanning Trees of a Graph: Preliminaries

-Most of our notation is standard graph terminology as can be found in \textit{e.g.}~\cite{Diestel00}.
-We recall some basic notations in the following.
-All graphs considered in this article are simple and undirected.
-We denote an undirected graph by~${G=(V,E)}$, where $V$ is the vertex set and $E$ the edge set.
-For a vertex~$v\in V$ and a subgraph $H$ of $G$ containing $v$ we denote the \emph{neighbourhood of $v$ in $H$} by the set~${N_H(v):= \{ u\in V(H)\colon \{v,u\}\in E(H) \}}$, where we omit the subscript $H$ in the notation when the graph is clear from context.
+Most of our notation is standard graph terminology which can be found in \cite{Diestel17}.
+For an introduction to graph theory from the algorithmic point of view we refer to \cite{Krumke2012}.
+Nevertheless, we recall some basic notations in the following.
+All graphs under consideration are undirected and simple.
+For a graph $G$, we refer to its vertex set by $V(G)$ and to its edge set by $E(G)$.
+For an edge joining vertices $u,v\in V(G)$ we write $uv$.
+For a subset $S\subseteq V(G)$ we denote by $G[S]$ the graph \emph{induced} by $S$, that has vertex set $S$ and contains all edges in $G$ joining vertices in $S$.
+Further, we write $G-S$ for the graph $G[V(G)\setminus S]$ and for $E\subseteq E(G)$ we write $G-E$ for for the graph with vertex set $V(G)$ and edge set $E(G)\setminus E$.
+To simplify notation we write $G-v$ and $G-e$ instead of $G-\{v\}$ and $G-\{e\}$ for $v\in V(G)$ and $e\in E(G)$.

-For a graph $G=(V,E)$ a \emph{dominating set} is a subset of the vertices $S\subseteq V$ such that every vertex that is not in $S$ has a neighbour in $S$.